 There are multiple types of normal and abnormal respiration.
 They include apnea, eupnea, orthopnea, dyspnea, hyperpnea, hyperventilation, hypoventilation, tachypnea, Kussmaul respiration, Cheyne-Stokes respiration, sighing respiration, Biot respiration, apneustic breathing, central neurogenic hyperventilation, and central neurogenic hypoventilation.
 Each pattern is clinically important and useful in evaluating patients.

 Evaluating respiratory patterns assists the clinician in understanding the patient's current physiologic status.
-Abnormal breathing patterns suggest the possibility of underlying injury or metabolic derangements.
+Abnormal breathing patterns suggest the possibility of an underlying injury or metabolic derangements.
 Early recognition of abnormal respiratory patterns can aid the clinician in early intervention to prevent further deterioration of the patient's condition.

 Breathing is controlled centrally in the brainstem.
 It receives input from central and peripheral chemoreceptors as well as voluntary control from the cerebrum.
 The brainstem also receives input from the chemoreceptors and adjusts the rate and tidal volume based on pH and PaCO2.